You must be registered in order to vote in Reno and Washoe County, Nevada. Here are the ways you can do it.

 More Information for Washoe County and Nevada Voters

 So far, voters in Nevada do not need to present a photo ID or other form of identification when appearing to cast their ballot at an official polling place.
 The registrar's record of your name, address, and signature must match the information you give poll workers at the time you go to vote.
 Poll workers have a list of registered voters' names and yours will be marked as having voted when you request a ballot.
 Nevada voters have specific rights by law, as specified in the Nevada Voters' Bill of Rights.
-Get additional Nevada voter information from the Washoe County Registrar of Voters and the voter information section of the Nevada Secretary of State Election Center.

 City Council Elections in Reno

 Five Reno City Council members serve under a system of five wards.
 A sixth at-large council member and the mayor are elected by all voters in the city.
 For more information about Reno City Council wards and elections, refer to my article about Reno City Council Ward Boundaries.